Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 5. Compute the root hash of the Log Tree and verify the signature in `tree_head.signature`:

-   1. For each entry in `subtree`, compute the root hash of each Certificate Subtrees.
+   1. For each entry in `subtree`, compute the root hash of the Certificate Subtree.
 This is done by interpreting `SubtreeInclusionProof.inclusion` as an inclusion proof in the Certificate Subtree for `SubtreeInclusionProof.position`.
 If the client advertised a provisional tree head, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.

-   2. For each entry in `sequencing`, compute the root hash of each Certificate Subtrees.
+   2. For each entry in `sequencing`, compute the root hash of the Certificate Subtree.
 The inclusion proof in the `subtree` entry for the same search key will additionally contain the minimum set of node hashes necessary to compute the root of the Certificate Subtree at size `SequencingProof.size`.